 I don’t know what the weather is like where you are while you read this, but it’s pretty rainy here today!
 It’s always a concern for bale builders that the rains will come at just the wrong time.
 In fact, I’ve said it before that as soon as your bales arrive on site, you can expect rain, even if you live in the Sahara!
 It’s Murphy’s Law I guess.
-Anyway, I’ve got some simple and cool tips for you to implement when building your house and the storm clouds start to roll in.
+Anyway, I’ve got some simple and cool tips for you to implement when baling in wet weather.

 Tarps.
 Yup, that’s the most obvious tip of all.
 The key is, how do you use them effectively.